bridgetownrb/bridgetown/bridgetown-website/src/_docs/components.md

 ### [Liquid](/docs/components/liquid)

-Use the [Liquid template engine](/docs/template-engines/liquid) to write simple components without a lot of custom logic or for maximum compatibility with all template engines.
+Use the [Liquid template engine](/docs/template-engines/liquid) to write basic components without a lot of custom logic or for maximum compatibility with all template engines.
 Liquid components are not recommended when complexity is required for frontend logic.

 ### [Ruby](/docs/components/ruby)